Journalist Who Helped Break Snowden's Story Reflects On His High-Stakes Reporting

 There were people in 2013 and '14 and '15 who told me they didn't worry about the enormous power of this surveillance machinery because they trusted the people who were running it.
 They trusted themselves.
 They trusted the inspector general to call out and prevent bad behavior.
 They trusted supervisors.
 They trusted, fundamentally, the president and the presidency.
 And they trusted Democrats and Republicans.
 They trusted George W. Bush and Barack Obama equally to use this stuff with the right motives and with the right kinds of limits.

 But so much of what is done under authority of the NSA is done based on norms and traditional understandings of what terms mean and on legal interpretations.
-When Trump came to power — a guy who is allergic to norms, a guy who is at war with every institution of accountability, whether it's the press, whether it's inspectors general, whether it's courts — when that kind of person has his hands on the enormous power that is granted by the ability to look into [and] see into anything that travels across the Internet, then they're worried.
+When [Donald] Trump came to power — a guy who is allergic to norms, a guy who is at war with every institution of accountability, whether it's the press, whether it's inspectors general, whether it's courts — when that kind of person has his hands on the enormous power that is granted by the ability to look into [and] see into anything that travels across the Internet, then they're worried.

 So people who surprise me — people like Jim Comey, and people like Gen. [James] Clapper, who had been the director of national intelligence, these were people who had ardently defended the surveillance powers and the checks and balances held on them — they were no longer so confident about those checks and balances.